deohs/coders/demos/data_import/wa_wqi/get_wa_wqi_per_station.md

 ## User-defined functions

-We will define the following functions to facilitate automation.
+We will define the following functions for code modularity and automation.

 `get_list_of_stations()` - Gets station list to follow when getting more data.